JadenJT/Amusment_Frontend/README.md

 ```
 `npm install`
 ```
+Installs all required modules/dependencies.
+(If the app is throwing missing errors, check this first)

 ### Scripts 📜
 `npm start`

-Installs all required modules/dependencies.
-(If the app is throwing missing errors, check this first)
+This will let you run the site locally in development mode.
+Ideal for testing and non-production runs.

 `npm run dev`